-In this paper, we have presented two camera reconfiguration approaches for crowd monitoring, a greedy camera approach and a RL-based one for UAV-mounted cameras.
-Our methods allow heterogeneous camera networks to focus on high target resolution or wide coverage.
-Although based on simplified assumptions for camera modelling and control, our approach is able to trade off coverage and resolution of the network in a resource-efficient way.
+and resolution of the network in a resource-efficient way.
 We have demonstrated how different cameras can be used in different manners to optimise the effectiveness of our method.
 In future work, we aim at testing our approach in the real world to show it potential development.
-Moreover, more camera features will be modelled in our framework, such as UAVs limited time of flight.
+Moreover, more camera features will be modeled in our framework, such as UAVs limited time of flight.